tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 The package also provides units tests to run within Matlab.
 The tests verify that each CUDA kernel returns the expected output.
 Additionally, there are unit tests for the forward and back projection kernels which test the output from each GPU, a combintation of GPUs, and varied parameters such as the volume size, number of projection directions, and the number of CUDA streams.
 In order to run the unit tests, go to the /src/unit_tests folder.
 Then within Matlab, run the Run_Unit_Tests.m script.

-For changing the testing parameters (such as if your computer has a different number of GPUs), modify the GPU_Device parameter in FilterTest.m, ForwardProjectTests.m, and BackProjectTests.m.
-Feel free to modify the other testing parameters as well if desired.
+For changing the testing parameters (such as if your computer has a different number of GPUs), modify the GPU_Device parameter at the top of FilterTest.m, ForwardProjectTests.m, and BackProjectTests.m.
+Also feel free to modify the other testing parameters as well.

 \section cuda CUDA - Asynchronous memory transfers